MilesMcBain/rmdgh/README.md

 ### Commenting on Issues

 You can type in the necessary metadata to make a comment in the draft you're given above.
-But much nicer to navigate to the issue thread with `jump_to_issue_thread()` described above.
+But it's much nicer to navigate to the issue thread with `jump_to_issue_thread()` described above.
 Metadata is automatically set up for to submit a comment on render in this case.

 ### Making a reprex